Vadorequest/online-safe-voting-system/README.md

 By replaying all commits from the blockain, one should be able to verify that the given results match his own results and therefore are correct.

 This way, anyone could have the possibility to ensure the public results have not been tampered with.

+_In the following document, a "user who casts a vote" will be referred as a "Source"._

 ## Entities